CausalRaFT/CausalRaFT.github.io/index.md

 --- Instructions ---
 Key Principles:
-  Do not seek the causes of failure from task goal definition or actions in the action list.
+  1. Do not seek the causes of failure from task goal definition or actions in the action list.
-  Ensure tasks can be completed within the range of actions listed.
+  2. Ensure tasks can be completed within the range of actions listed.
-  A specific action fails because its prerequisites mentioned in the action list were not met.
+  3. A specific action fails because its preconditions mentioned in the action list were not met.
-  Do not have more than three counterfactual reasoning analysis.
+  4. Do not have more than three counterfactual reasoning analysis.

 Precondition Evaluation:
-  For the failed action, check if its preconditions were satisfied given the trajectory and environment states.
+  1. For the failed action, check if its preconditions were satisfied given the trajectory and environment states.
    - If satisfied → attribute the failure to this action itself.
    - If not satisfied → backtrack to identify which earlier action(s) caused the unmet precondition.

 Counterfactual Reasoning:
-   Assume each candidate action in had been executed successfully.
+   1. Assume each candidate action in had been executed successfully.
 Re-evaluate whether the subsequent actions’ preconditions would be satisfied, and whether the task goal could be achieved.

 =================Action Dependency & Preconditions List(ranked by dependency degree, high → low)=====================